bean-zhang/bean-zhang.github.io/README.md

-# 87boy.github.io
+# bean-zhang.github.io

-The blog of 87boy
+The blog of Bean Zhang

 Powered By Jekyll